 How Augmented Intelligence Is Used

-Self-Driving Cars Navigating Safely
+Enabling Self-Driving Cars to Navigate Safely

 Helping Retailers Identify Store Bottlenecks

-Data visualization company RadiusAI uses augmented intelligence to suggest to retailers where bottlenecks are occurring in their stores that could impede sales or where product placements may get noticed more.
+Retail is one industry that has a lot to gain from augmented intelligence.
+The technology can be used to analyze customer and storefront data to improve operations both online and in person.
+Data visualization company RadiusAI uses augmented intelligence to suggest to retailers where bottlenecks are occurring in their stores that could impede sales, or where product placements may get noticed more.
 But it’s up to humans to then make those changes and optimize retail operations based on suggestions from the augmented intelligence system.

 Suggesting Diagnoses and Treatments

+AI and healthcare have proven to be an ideal match, and augmented intelligence in the healthcare industry is no different.
+With augmented intelligence, medical professionals can comb through patient data quickly and receive actionable insights and recommendations.
 One example of this is VisualDx’s use of augmented intelligence, which culls through its expansive curated medical image library.
 With this technology, dermatologists receive recommendations about the types of skin diseases and skin problems that may be affecting their patients.

 Analyzing Blood Tests to Detect Cancer